rubinj30/automate-sales-reporting/README.md

 In the end, this and similar scripts were being run automatically each morning by Windows Task Manager.
 It replaced the daily (and in some cases bi-daily) reporting responsibilities for 4 different sales managers/supervisors each pulling anywhere from 3 to 8 different reports from 2 different sources.
 The total number of sales reps reported on was over 100.

 ## Refactor
 Once I learned about functional programming, I came back and refactored with this technique.
-Before I left the company where I wrote these, I setup the scripts to run on a single computer and showed each supervisor how to add and remove sales reps, and run manually if needed.
-As far as I know, these scripts are still being used today.
+As far as I know, these are still running each morning via Windows Task Manager.

 ## Technologies used
 ### python libraries
-requests for the api call
+- requests for the api call
-json to work with JSON data
+- json to work with JSON data
-openpyxl to work with Excel
+- openpyxl to work with Excel
+- salesforce_reporting library
+- datetime
-salesforce_reporting - which was a random library i found but worked great datetime smtplib to send e-mails
+- smtplib to send e-mails

 ### API
 an API for call data from the company's calling platform